ralphcrutzen/YouTube-audio-player/README.md

 Use the `test*.py` scripts to test the different hardware parts.
 `ytplayer.py` is the main script which brings all together.
 Put `python3 /home/pi/ytplayer.py &` in `/etc/rc.local` (before the lin `exit 0` to execute this script at startup.

+The 'welcome' sound file was downloaded from [freesound.org](https://freesound.org/people/Timbre/sounds/98522/)